vpro/magnolia-module-vpro-keycloak/README.md

     keycloak.credentials.secret=234234-234234-234234
     keycloak.principal.attribute=email
     keycloak.logout.url=${keycloak.auth.url}/realms/${keycloak.realm}/protocol/openid-connect/logout
+    keycloak.thisServer.sslPort=443

 The values of these settings can be found on the client information pages.
+Except for the last one which is the ssl port your server is accessible on.
+It defaults to the ssl port off 443, in development instances this is most likely 8443

 The setting _keycloak.principal.attribute_ depends on your realm configuration and how you want users to login into your application.
 See Keycloaks [Java Adapters Config](https://keycloak.gitbooks.io/documentation/securing_apps/topics/oidc/java/java-adapter-config.html) for more information.